ceford/cefjdemos-data-jdm-help/articles/en/menu-items/menu-item-single-news-feed.md

 src="https://docs.joomla.org/images/1/1e/Help-4x-Menus-Menu-Item-News-Feeds-Single-feed-display-options-parameters-en.png"
 decoding="async" data-file-width="600" data-file-height="306"
 width="600" height="306"
-alt="Help-4x-Menus-Menu-Item-News-Feeds-Single-feed-display-options-parameters-en.png" />
+alt="Menu Item Single News Feed display options tab" />

 In addition to Yes/No or Hide/Show, these options allow the "Use Global" setting.
-This uses the default value from the [News Feeds Options](https://docs.joomla.org/Help4.x:News_Feed:_Options/en "Help4.x:News Feed: Options/en") screen.
+This uses the default value from the News Feeds Options screen.

 - **Feed Image**.
 (Use Global/Hide/Show) Show or hide the image of News